 git config --list

-Version control software is an essential part of the every-day of modern-day software developer practices.
+Version control software is an essential part of every day of modern-day software developers' practice.
 Once accustomed to the powerful benefits of version control systems, many developers wouldn’t consider working without it even for non-software projects.